-The normal structure of the programme for the degree of Master of Emerging Technologies Law is set out below.
+The normal METL programme structures is set out below.
 Some variations may be possible.
 For further details consult the University Calendar or the Faculty of Law.

 To be admitted, students must be Law graduates with an average grade of at least B+ in the optional papers in their degree programmes, or have satisfactory alternative qualifications or experience.